 - We use letters for this and there is an international convention to avoid confusion.
-Some genes are called after the person discovering them.
+Some genes are called after the person discovers them.

 - P = polled allele in cattle p = horned allele